Xpectrum-AI/admin-panel/README.md

 ### Prerequisites

-- Docker and Docker Compose
+- Docker and Docker Compose (for local development)
 - Node.js 18+ (for local development)
-- Python 3.8+ (for calendar backend development)
+- AWS CLI (for deployment)
-- MongoDB instance
+- AWS CDK (for infrastructure deployment)

 ### Environment Setup